vanderhoornm/android-MythTV-Leanfront/README.md

 Start up the app.
 There is an entry on the main screen at the end called "settings".
 There you need to enter the backend ip address.
 There are other options available here.

 If using backend earlier than fixes/30 of Nov 12 2019 or Master of October 31 2019, make sure the backend is not set up for automatic shutdown when inactive.
 Otherwise it may shut down during playback.

-Make sure you select surround sound or auto in the audio setup (On Shield).
-Amazon fire stick supports AC3 decoding so you can select Stereo if you have a TV that does not support AC3.

 ## License